Bucs' Brady breaks own record but suffers 1st losing season

 He ended Sunday with a different record he’s never had: a losing one.

 Brady broke his own NFL mark for most completions in a season, quickly gaining the needed nine connections in Tampa Bay’s 30-17 loss to the Atlanta Falcons.
-He played into the second quarter and then was taken out to avoid injury with the playoffs just a few days away.
+He played into the second quarter and then was taken out to avoid injury with the playoffs next week.

 The loss dropped the NFC South champion Buccaneers to 8-9, the first time a team quarterbacked by Brady has finished a season below .500.